 The simple answer is we rebalance to keep the risk of the portfolio in alignment with the original allocation.
 Notably, often investment returns may be enhanced.

-If we sell that position which has gained in value (the position that is up) and buy the position which has decreased in value (the position that is down) then we could potentially be selling high and buying low.
+If we sell the position that has gained in value (the position that is up) and buy the position which has decreased in value (the position that is down) then we could potentially be selling high and buying low.
 We call this a sell-high-buy-low opportunity.
 The idea being that the position which we have just purchased at a lower price has the potential for more upside growth than a position that has recently increased in value.

 Notably, this sell-high-buy-low opportunity would assume that we are buying assets that do not move at the same speed and in the same direction.
-To simplify the conversation, lets now assume we have 50% of the portfolio in stocks and 50% of the portfolio in bonds.
+To simplify the conversation, let’s now assume we have 50% of the portfolio in stocks and 50% of the portfolio in bonds.
 Because stocks have higher returns over time, the 50% of stocks would grow at a far greater rate than the bonds causing the stocks to account for more of the value of the portfolio than the bonds.

 The Problem with Rebalancing

 Here is the bad news of rebalancing between stocks and bonds.
 Over time, you end up selling more of the assets which perform greater and buying assets that don’t perform as well.
 However, if we don’t rebalance, then the portfolio will end up being much more aggressive than the tolerance of many investors.
-I really do not want ‘granny’ having 80% of her portfolio in stocks and 20% of her portfolio in bonds.
+I really do not want ‘grandma’ having 80% of her portfolio in stocks and 20% of her portfolio in bonds.

 On the other hand, research shows that rebalancing between similar asset classes could increase potential returns; rebalancing between a large-cap stock and a small-cap stock (which historically outperforms large-caps), for example.
 However, as we discussed before, the risk of the portfolio increases if we do not rebalance the portfolio back to its original allocation as small-cap stocks carry more risk than large-cap stocks.